Stacking Deals To Save Money

 Gas Saving Programs

-Many gas stations, and grocery stores, have points programs that allow you to earn credits towards your fuel purchases.
+Many gas stations and grocery stores have points programs that allow you to earn credits towards your fuel purchases.
 One of our favorites is Fuel Rewards, which is redeemable at Shell stations around the country.
 You can earn savings directly through Fuel Rewards, or you can link to other rewards programs.
-You can then redeem your points through Fuel Rewards on gas at Shell.
+You can then redeem your points through Fuel Rewards for gas at Shell.
 Some of us on the ToP team have linked our Giant card to Fuel Rewards.

-Grocery stores have rewards programs which can also be a source of great savings on their own.
-Many earn points for shopping and can be redeemed for money off your gas purchases.
+Grocery stores have rewards programs that can also be a source of great savings on their own.
+Kroger stores are popular ones that often allow 4x points for shopping and can be redeemed for money off your gas purchases.
 Check the weekly circular (available on the store's website) or the mobile app to add digital coupons.
-Some of these programs, like the Albertson's (Safeway) and affiliates, let you use these points for grocery discounts too.
+Some of these programs, like Albertson's (Safeway) and affiliates, let you use these points for grocery discounts too.
+Usually 1,000 points is $1 off a gallon of gas and most states have a limit of $1 off per fuel fill up.

 Dining Programs

-Another aspect of stacking (think Amex offers, chase offers, rent day earning etc) are dining programs.
+Another aspect of stacking (think Amex offers, Chase offers, rent day earnings etc) are dining programs.
 These programs are credit card linked where you add a credit card and earn miles when dining at certain restaurants.
-Most airlines and many hotels have their own program.
+Most airlines and many hotels have their own programs.
 It is important to note that most of these programs are run by the same company.
-This means you cannot usually have the same credit card linked to multiple programs and dip more than one bonus at the same time.
+This means you usually can't have the same credit card linked to multiple programs and dip into more than one bonus at the same time.

 Stacking Deals To Save Money: ToP Thoughts